pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/releasenotes/index.md

     -   Supported application launcher keys (Mail, Browser, Calculator, etc.) which are belong to HID Consumer Usage Page and Application Launch Buttons Usage.
     -   Add new features for writing your own settings:
         -   Added [`software_function.iokit_power_management_sleep_system`](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/to/software_function/iokit_power_management_sleep_system/).
+-   🐛 Bug Fixes
+    -   Fixed an issue that an alert window appears in an incorrect position on macOS 12 Monterey.
 -   ⚡️ Improvements
     -   Update application icons.
 (Thanks to Kouji TAMURA)
     -   EventViewer is rewritten in SwiftUI.